tilezen/vector-datasource/docs/layers.md

 * `name:left`: See name section above, other variants like `old_name` also supported.
 * `name:right`: See name section above, other variants like `old_name` also supported.
 * `maritime_boundary`: a special Mapzen calculated value loosely coupled with OpenStreetMap's maritime tag, but with spatial buffer processing for lines falling in the ocean.
-* `type`: required at zooms less than 8 coming from Natural Earth for country and state (zoom 2+) boundaries, roughly equivalent to OSM's `admin_level` values.

 **Boundary properties (optional):**